650 California Street: Description

 The building was designed by Edward Charles Bassett of Skidmore, Owings & Merrill for Hartford Insurance, its initial tenant.
 It is architecturally significant, featuring a tall modernist lobby, high ceilings, and an exterior skeleton of floor-to-ceiling windows recessed into a square gridwork of precast white reinforced concrete.

 When this tower was completed in 1964, it was the second in San Francisco larger than 400000 sqft.
 For a time it was also California's tallest building, replacing both the Russ Building in San Francisco and the Los Angeles City Hall in Los Angeles, California.
 It is one of 39 San Francisco high rises reported by the U.S. Geological Survey as potentially vulnerable to a large earthquake, due to a structural deficiency.

 650 California was acquired for US$160 million by the Pivotal Group in 2000, and later sold to private investors, A-650 California St. LLC, and AEW Capital Management in 2007.
 The tower was acquired by Tishman Speyer and partner Prudential Real Estate Investors in 2012 for about US$230 million.
 Tishman undertook a US$14 million renovation, which included a remodeled lobby by New York-based firm MdeAS Architects.
 Tishman sold 650 California to Columbia Property Trust Inc. in September 2014 for US$309 million.

 650 California Street passed the certification requirements for the Gold Level of the Leadership in Energy and Environmental Design (LEED) rating in June 2011.
 The LEED building certification system is a program for rating the design, construction and operation of environmentally and socially responsible buildings.

 The building is the fictional setting of Doris Martin's workplace in The Doris Day Show.

 After Elon Musk's acquisition of Twitter, the company ceased paying rent for its 30th floor office rental.
 In response, the building's landlord filed court papers in San Francisco State Court.

 Tenants

-Key tenants include Access Communications, Affirm, AppDirect, Analysis Group, CrossInstall, Credit Suisse, Dentsu International, Omnicom Group Inc., Recommind, and Twitter.
+Key tenants include Access Communications, Affirm, AppDirect, Analysis Group, CrossInstall, Credit Suisse, Dentsu International, Omnicom Group Inc., Recommind, Twitter, and Vector Capital.